7th Panzer Division (Wehrmacht): May 1940

 The divisional artillery consisted at this time of 24 towed 105 mm LeFH (light field howitzers).
 The divisional anti-tank battalion and the infantry anti-tank platoons all fielded towed 37mm PAK 36.
 The infantry traveled by truck or by motorcycle.
 Both Panzer Regiment 25, and Panzer Battalion 66 had gone into action in Poland with only Pz I and Pz II light tanks.
-On assignment to 7th Panzer Division, these units were to adopt the Czechoslovakian tank LT vz.
+On assignment to 7th Panzer Division, these units were to adopt the Czechoslovak tank LT vz.
 38 as the main battle tank in their light companies, along with the Pz IV in the medium companies.
 However, this process was not complete by the start of the battle with France and the division went into action in May 1940 with 225 tanks (34 Pz I, 68 Pz II, 91 Pz 38(t), 24 Pz IV and eight command variants).